mariananeves/annotation-tools/README.md

 Please check the FAQ page in the Web application for instructions on how to request for the adition of new tools, or for changes in our evaluation of the tools.

-Please cite our survey if you use this repository:
+Please cite our publications if you use this repository:

 Mariana Neves and Jurica Seva. **Annotationsaurus: A Searchable Directory of Annotation Tools**, *ArXiv*, 2020.
 [PDF and BibTex](https://arxiv.org/abs/2010.06251)